HCL-TECH-SOFTWARE/digital-experience/docs/get_started/system_requirements/kubernetes/databases.md

 **Notes:**

-\* Apache Derby is not supported in a production environment.
+\* Apache Derby is not supported in a product environment.

 \*\* DB2 includes support for the DB2 pureScale component.